 Through the practice of pranayama is a powerful practice that helps us move inward, quieten the mind, restore and strengthen the nervous system, and give us new insight into the subtle workings of our own energetic body and mind.

-In this 5-week course, we will take on the practice of pranayama: from its foundation in simple asanas to prepare the lungs and the mind, moving toward the basic supine pranayamas, and finally building up to seated pranayamas.
+In this course, we work on the foundation in simple asanas to prepare the lungs and the mind, moving toward the basic supine pranayamas, and finally building up to seated pranayamas.
 This course will build slowly and systematically to welcome you to this profound practice, and help you move forward in your own practice of pranayama and meditation.

 $65 for five classes; $60 for repeating/continuing students. (no drop-ins.)